 Opening HoursThe library opens every day at 9.30am and is open late, until 7.45pm, from Monday to Wednesday and is also open on Saturday morning from 9.30am until 12.45pm.
 This is one of the only repositories that is open late and on a Saturday.
 On Thursday and Friday the library closes at 4.45pm.

-**From Monday 14th August 2017 the National Library of Ireland Main Reading Room and Manuscript Reading Room will be closed to the public on Mondays to facilitate part of a four year redevelopment programme of the Kildare Street site.
+**The National Library of Ireland Main Reading Room and Manuscript Reading Room will be closed to the public on Mondays to facilitate part of a four year redevelopment programme of the Kildare Street site.
 The Genealogy Service on the Mezzanine level will be open as usual.
 Access to prints, drawings and ephemera will be closed and limited only to what has been made available online.
 For more information about the closures and redevelopment see the NLI website.